neighbor-bear/fceux-for-retrogame/readme.md

 #### 24 October 2021
   - Updated to upstream 2.5.0
+  - Change video mode to 320x240 when access cheats with hotkey

 #### 25 September 2021
   - Merged [asoderq/sydarn2 overclocking work](https://github.com/asoderq/fceux-for-retrogame/releases/tag/2021-09-11).
 As upstream it only works with Old PPU.